rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudblockstorage_API.rst

-you may benefit from investing some time to learn about how Block Storage works in the Cloud Control Panel and how SDKs and APIs are documented at Rackspace
+you may benefit from investing some time to learn about how Block Storage works in the Cloud Control Panel and how SDKs and APIs are documented at Rackspace.

 .. _cloudblockstorage_APIinvestigation: